 Haplogroup R1a Lineage I consists of three project members at this time.
 Two have provided pedigrees but their family connection has not been identified.

 Haplogroup R1b - For a general discussion of Haplogroup R1b click here.

 Most of the men in the Carey/Cary project are members of Haplogroup R1b, which is the most frequently occurring haplogroup in Western Europe.
-Excluding three members of a non-Carey lineage described below, 26 of the 65 men in this haplogroup do not have a close match within the project.
-Eight of the men with no close match in the project have undergone deep clade testing.
-The results indicate that they are from 5 different R1b sub-clades.
+Excluding three members of a non-Carey lineage described below, 27 of the 83 men in this haplogroup do not have a close match within the project.
+Nine of the men with no close match in the project have undergone deep clade testing.
+The results indicate that they are from different R1b sub-clades.

-We have identified five lineages and an additional two possible lineages among the remaining 39 men.
+We have identified eleven lineages among the remaining men.

 Haplogroup R1b Lineage I

-Haplogroup R1b Lineage I is currently the largest group in the project consisting of 9 men.
+Haplogroup R1b Lineage I currently consists of 9 men assigned to the lineage and 2 more possible members.
 The men in this lineage are positive for the SNP M269 which places them in the R1b1a2 haplogroup.
 Several of them have undergone specific deep clade testing to further refine their haplogroup beyond M269.
 The results to date indicate that this group is positive for the SNP currently known as L226, which places them in the M269 cluster currently known as Irish Type III.
-(More information on L226 sub-clade is available at: http://www.irishtype3dna.org/index.php )
+More information on L226 sub-clade is available here.